CAYdenberg/node-ncbi/README.md

 [Read the full documentation of eUtils](http://www.ncbi.nlm.nih.gov/books/NBK25500/).

-**Note:** Browser use isn't ideal right now due to the very large XML parser.
+**Note:** Browser use isn't ideal due to the very large XML parser.
 I'll come with a dedicated script that relies on the browser's native DOM parsing to get around this.

 ## Getting started